MauriceMohamed/MauriceMohamed/index.md

+# MauriceMohamed's Portfolio

-# I am a  student at the university of York.
+## I am a  student at the university of York.
 My favourite Language is Python, I aim to work in data science or in software devloppment.

 ### Here you will find all of my projects.